 Working with Year 6 Primary School pupils and Year 7 Secondary School pupils, we used the opera form to explore themes around the transition from Primary to Secondary school.
 The young people created performances about their concerns, their hopes and their fears.
 Both schools came together to share their operas and then there was an opportunity for the Primary students to ask the Secondary students what ‘big school’ is really like!

-The Black History Heroes Project is a year-long activity for primary and secondary schools targeting up to 300 predominantly (but not exclusively) Black, Asian and Minority Ethnic) BAME young people who are socially and/or economically disadvantaged.
+The Black History Heroes Project is a year-long activity for primary and secondary schools targeting up to 300 young people, predominantly (but not exclusively) of African and Asian heritage, who are socially and/or economically disadvantaged.
 Each term culminated in an Opera written by pupils inspired by heroes from African and Asian heritage (from Equiano to Mandela) and relate those stories to current issues that are important to them i.e. overcoming adversity to succeed, friendship and family.
 This programme was designed to inspire young people with positive role models from Black History to enable them to make the right choices despite the life challenges they may face.